pslucas0212/virtwho-customerportal/README.md

 A dialog box will open where you can edit the Display name.
 After changing the Display name click the blue Save button.
 Repeat this step for the Ansible hostname.
 ![Edit Display Name](images/virtwho10.png)

-Back on the Inventory page, you will see the Display name has been updated.
+Back on the Inventory page, you will see the Display name has been updated to the hypervisor's hostname.
 The display name in the Subscriptions | All RHEL page will be updated after the next check in with the Red Hat Hybrid Cloud Console which typically happens in 24 hours.
 ![Hypervisor Inventory Page](images/virtwho11.png)